-- Planning and organization: Because you deal with so many different tasks, you must be highly organized and comfortable prioritizing your work, especially if issues come up unexpectedly.
+- Planning and organization.
+Because ACO admins deal with so many different tasks, you must be highly organized and comfortable prioritizing your work, especially if issues come up unexpectedly.

-- Communication: You must be adept at communicating with other people—including healthcare providers and even patients—in both verbal and written formats.
+- Communication.
+They must be adept at communicating with other people—including healthcare providers and even patients—in both verbal and written formats.

-- Business administration skills: A major component of working as an ACO administrator is running the business side of a given healthcare organization.
-Having business administration skills are necessary to handle the operational and financial aspects of this job.
+- Business administration skills.
+A major component of working as an ACO administrator is running the business side of a given healthcare organization.
+Business administration skills are necessary for handling the operational and financial aspects of this job.

-- Teamwork: In an ACO administrator position, you must be able to work independently on certain tasks, but you must be equally confident and capable of working with others.
+- Teamwork.
+In an ACO administrator position, one must be able to work independently on certain tasks, but you must be equally confident and capable of working with others.

-- Patient care: Though you don’t need to care for patients, you do need to know about patient care so you can work to continually improve it.
-This includes common injuries and illnesses, as well as their associated treatments and prevention tactics.
+- Patient care.
+Though ACO administrators don’t need to care for patients, they do need to know about patient care so they can work to continually improve it.
+This includes common injuries and illnesses as well as their associated treatments and prevention tactics.

-- Quality assurance: You must ensure healthcare providers are meeting all of the care standards required of an ACO.
+- Quality assurance.
+They must ensure healthcare providers are meeting all of the care standards required of an ACO.

-- Legal knowledge: In addition to vital healthcare laws, you must be familiar with the laws and governmental policies surrounding ACOs.
+- Legal knowledge.
+In addition to vital healthcare laws, ACO administrators must be familiar with the laws and governmental policies surrounding ACOs.

-- Problem-solving skills: You must be a creative problem-solver to work as any kind of healthcare administrator.
+- Problem-solving skills.
+They must be creative problem solvers to work as any kind of healthcare administrator.
 In both business and the medical field, emergencies that require quick and decisive responses are bound to arise.